OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/running/run_model.rst

 Examples
 ---------

-A basic :code:`setup()` using numpy vectors for the the framework data handling, and executing a single pass through the model.
+A basic :code:`setup()` using numpy vectors for the framework data handling, and executing a single pass through the model.

 .. embed-test::
     openmdao.core.tests.test_problem.TestProblem.test_feature_numpyvec_setup